 01 Jan Beating the January Blues for the elderly

 January can be a difficult month for many, especially the elderly.
-The build up and excitement of Christmas is over and it has been proven that many people feel the January Blues, with the most depressing day of the year named as Blue Monday, on the 18th January.
+The build up and excitement of Christmas is over and it has been proven that many people feel the January Blues, with the most depressing day of the year named as Blue Monday, on the 15th January 2024.
 The third Monday of January has been awarded this gloomy title due to a combination of post-Christmas blues, cold dark nights and the arrival of unpaid credit card bills.
-Following the year everybody had in 2020, there has been great expectations on 2021, but of course we need to be realistic and accept that things aren’t suddenly going to brighten over night.

-Here are our top tips to help beat the January blues for the elderly:
+Here are our top tips to help beat the January blues, particularly with the elderly in mind:

 1. Daylight exposure